 Nor could she possibly have known the truth of what was happening in that house.

-New England is a hard land, and Litchfield County is no exception.
+For all its beauty, New England is also a hard land, and Litchfield County is no exception.
 Dark comes early in the valleys.
 Winter can be hell.

-In the 1700s, white settlers built the first cabins and mill houses by ax and adze, settling in the valley along the Housatonic River and clearing land deep into the hills, finding the former fertile, though stony, the latter blessedly pregnant with iron ore.
+In the 1700s, white settlers built the first cabins and mill houses by ax and adze, settling in the river valley and clearing land deep into the hills, finding the former fertile, though stony, and the latter blessedly pregnant with iron ore.

-They named new towns after old ones, from Kent and Cornwall to Salisbury and Canaan, while erasing or assimilating the Matabesec Mohegans and their unwieldy language, christening with proper English the land of the Scaticook and Wechquadnach.
+Along the Housatonic they named new towns after old ones — Kent, Cornwall, Canaan — erasing the unwieldy words of Matabesec Mohegans, christening in proper English the land of the Scaticook and Wechquadnach.

-And on the rocky northwest face of certain mountain, in the cold shadow of ancient pines, whites tried and failed to settle a little place called Dudleytown.
+And on the rocky northwest face of certain mountain, in the cold shadows of towering pines, white settlers tried and failed to build a little community called Dudleytown.